libretro/docs/docs/guides/tv.md

 Even if you don't notice any latency on the TV model, it's still good practice to enable this mode to ensure minimal input lag.

+Note that TVs with Auto Low Latency Mode (ALLM), often found in gaming TVs, automatically detect gaming signals (such as from a console or streaming device) and switch to their low-latency preset.
+This means you can keep any picture mode active—such as Cinema or Sports—since ALLM will temporarily enable Game Mode optimizations during gameplay and then revert to your original mode once the signal changes (for example, when watching a movie).

 #### Older TVs: Enable RetroArch `Run-Ahead`

 For older TVs without a "Game" picture mode, use RetroArch's `Settings` → `Latency` → `Run-Ahead` feature to reduce latency effectively.